Noobish1/KeyedAPIParameters/README.md

 <details>
 <summary>APIParamConvertible</summary>

 APIParamConvertible is a protocol which defines an object that can safely be turned into a value for a given HTTP method.
 The reason we pass in the HTTP method is that different HTTP methods may require different output.
-For example GET requests require `String`s whereas POST requests can use anything can be encoded to JSON.
+For example GET requests require `String`s whereas POST requests can use anything that can be encoded to JSON.

 ```swift
 public protocol APIParamConvertible {